-4.1 New development, regardless of its scale, should be appropriate to the local context.
-It should respect the important physical and landscape features of the site and its vicinity in order to integrate development well into the landscape.
-Every site will have built form or character of value associated with it. whether it is on the site, adjacent to the site or in the settlement/area to which it relates.
+4.1 Development proposals, regardless of their scale, should be appropriate to the local context.
+They should respect the important physical and landscape features of the site and its vicinity in order to integrate development well into the landscape.
+Every site will have built form or character of value associated with it, whether it is on the site, adjacent to the site or in the settlement/area to which it relates.
 Incorporating such elements into the overall development will give an understanding of local character and appearance and add to a sense of place.
 This section outlines key considerations in the analysis of landscape character and built form: